 The general fund is the chief operating fund of the Town of Mint Hill.
-At the end of the current fiscal year, the Town's unassigned fund balance in the General Fund was \$2,816,656 while total fund balance reached \$5,004,576.
+At the end of the current fiscal year, the Town's unassigned fund balance in the General Fund was \$3,569,425 while total fund balance reached \$5,108,873.
 The Governing Body of the Town has determined that the Town should maintain an available fund balance of 40% of general fund expenditures in case of unforeseen needs or opportunities, in addition to meeting cash flow needs of the Town.
-The Town currently has an available fund balance of 25.22% of general fund expenditures, while total fund balance represents 44.81% of the same amount.
+The Town currently has an available fund balance of 32.86% of general fund expenditures, while total fund balance represents 47.03% of the same amount.

-At June 30, 2013, the governmental funds of the Town reported a combined fund balance of \$6,514,417 with a net decrease in fund balance of (\$1,716,141).
-Included in this change in fund balance are decreases in fund balance in both the General and Special Revenues Fund.
-The main reason for the decrease was a transfer from the General Fund to the Capital Project Fund for completion of construction of the new Town Hall and the remodel of the former town hall for the Police Department totaling \$1,689,159.
+At June 30, 2014, the governmental funds of the Town reported a combined fund balance of \$6,569,886 with a net increase in fund balance of \$55,469.
+Included in this change in fund balance are an increase in the fund balance of the General Fund and a decrease in fund balance of the Special Revenues Fund.
+The main reason for the increase in the General Fund was the return of funds allocated for completion of the Town Hall and the remodel of the former town hall for the Police Department to the General Fund totaling \$749,703.
+The main reason for the decrease in the Special Revenues Fund was the purchase of a backhoe during the current fiscal year.

-General Fund Budgetary Highlights: Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; 2) amendments made to recognize new funding amounts from external sources, such as Federal and State grants; and 3) increases in appropriations that become necessary to maintain services.
+Budgetary Highlights: Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; 2) amendments made to recognize new funding amounts from external sources, such as Federal and State grants; and 3) increases in appropriations that become necessary to maintain services.